 As you know from my Medicare Explained video, before you make any other decisions with Medicare you must first be enrolled in both Medicare Part A (inpatient services) and Medicare Part B (outpatient services).
 This is referred to as Original Medicare.
-From there you can make one of three choices.
+From there you can make one of three Medicare choices.

 Just keep Medicare Part A and Medicare Part B (aka Original Medicare) as your insurance coverage and add Medicare Part D prescription coverage.
 Of course, with just Medicare Part A and Medicare Part B and no other coverage, a person still has unlimited financial risk should you get sick or injured.
 Your portion of the medical cost could still result in financial hardship.
 You have no MOOP limit.
 That is because Original Medicare was never intended to be full stand-alone medical coverage.
 It was intended to be a part of your health insurance program.

 Most people are justifiably uncomfortable with having unlimited financial risk in the case of a medical event.

-According the Kaiser Family Foundation research, more than seven out of ten people enrolling in Medicare choose either option one (keeping just Medicare Parts A & B) or option two; adding a Medicare supplement as secondary insurance with Medicare Parts A & B being their primary insurance.
+According to the Kaiser Family Foundation research, more than seven out of ten people enrolling in Medicare choose either option one (keeping just Medicare Parts A & B) or option two; adding a Medicare supplement as secondary insurance with Medicare Parts A & B being their primary insurance.

-The first question you might have is; Why?
+The first question you might have is Why?
 Why choose to add a Medicare supplement plan to your Medicare Part A and Medicare Part B?

-The reason is simple; With a Medicare supplement plan you, the Medicare beneficiary, get to keep all the benefits of Medicare while limiting your financial risk in the case of a medical event.
+The reason is simple; With a Medicare supplement plan you, the Medicare beneficiary, get to keep all the benefits of Original Medicare while limiting your financial risk in the case of a medical event.